decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This operation checks that a proof is valid for a header, vector of revealed messages (along side their index corresponding to their original position when signed) and presentation header against a public key (PK).

 ```
-result = ProofVerify(PK, proof, ph
+result = ProofVerify(PK, proof, header, ph,
                  [(H_i1, msg_i1), ..., (H_iR, msg_iR)],
-                 [H_h1, ..., H_hU],
+                 [H_h1, ..., H_hU])
-                 header)

 Inputs:

 - PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
 - proof (REQUIRED), an octet string of the form outputted by the ProofGen operation.
+- header (OPTIONAL), an optional octet string containing context and application
+     specific information.
+If not supplied, it defaults to an empty string.
-- ph (REQUIRED), octet string.
+- ph (OPTIONAL), octet string.
-- [(H_i1, msg_i1), ..., (H_iR, msg_iR)] (REQUIRED), Generators and message pairs
+- [(H_i1, msg_i1), ..., (H_iR, msg_iR)] (OPTIONAL), a list of generators and message
-                                        corresponding to messages to be revealed.
+     pairs corresponding to revealed messages.
 Generators must be G1 points, and the
      messages must be non-zero scalars mod q.
+If not supplied, it will default to the
+     empty array ("[]").
+The list MUST be ordered based on the index of the
+     generators.
-- H_h1, ..., H_hU (REQUIRED), points of G1.
-Generators corresponding to messages
+- [H_h1, ..., H_hU] (OPTIONAL), a list of points in G1.
+Generators corresponding to
-                              to be kept hidden.
+     messages to be kept hidden.
+If not supplied, the list will default to the empty
-- header (OPTIONAL), an optional octet string containing context and application specific information.
-If not supplied, it defaults to an empty string.
+     array ("[]").
+The list MUST be ordered based on the index of the generators.

 Parameters: